cyberconcepts/cybertools/agent/README.txt

 ============

 Top-level
+    Generic interfaces, ``commponents``: adapter registry,
-    Generic interfaces, ``tests`` module, this ``README.txt`` file.
+    ``tests`` module, this ``README.txt`` file.

 base
-    Base and sample classes
+    Base and sample classes.

 core
     Agent and scheduling implementations.

 control
-    Communication with an external agent control and job database application
+    Communication with an external agent control and job database application.

 crawl
-    Scanning/crawling some system, e.g. the database of an email application, the local file system, or an external document source
+    Scanning/crawling some system, e.g. the database of an email application, the local file system, or an external document source.

 transport
-    Transfer of information objects to agents on another machine or to an information management application (e.g. loops)
+    Transfer of information objects to agents on another machine or to an information management application (e.g. loops).

 util
-    Various utility modules, e.g. a backport of the ``twisted.internet.task.coiterate()`` function from Twisted 2.5.
+    Various utility modules, e.g. a backport of the ``twisted.internet.task.coiterate()`` function from Twisted 2.5 so that we can use the Twisted version coming with Zope 3.3.1 for cybertools.agent.

 All sub-packages except ``base`` depend on Twisted.